yiranran/Audio-driven-TalkingFace-HeadPose/readme.md

 It will output 2 movs, one is a video with face only (_full9.mov), the other is a video with background (_transbigbg.mov).

 ## Acknowledgments
-The face reconstruction code is from [Deep3DFaceReconstruction](https://github.com/microsoft/Deep3DFaceReconstruction), the arcface code is from [insightface](https://github.com/deepinsight/insightface), the gan code is based on [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).
+The face reconstruction code is from [Deep3DFaceReconstruction](https://github.com/microsoft/Deep3DFaceReconstruction), the arcface code is from [insightface](https://github.com/deepinsight/insightface), the gan code is developed based on [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix).